article banner

 withTimeout

-If you want to start a certain operation with timeout, you can use the withTimeout function.
-It behaves just like coroutineScope, until the timeout is exceeded.
-Then it cancels its children and throws TimeoutCancellationException (a subtype of CancellationException).
+If you want to start a certain operation with timeout, you can use the withTimeout function, which behaves just like coroutineScope until the timeout is exceeded.
+Then, it cancels its children and throws TimeoutCancellationException (a subtype of CancellationException).

 import kotlinx.coroutines.* suspend fun test(): Int = withTimeout(1500) { delay(1000) println("Still thinking") delay(1000) println("Done!")
 42 } suspend fun main(): Unit = coroutineScope { try { test() } catch (e: TimeoutCancellationException) { println("Cancelled") } delay(1000) // Extra timeout does not help, // `test` body was cancelled } // (1 sec) // Still thinking // (0.5 sec) // Cancelled